 (NOTE: Local conditions will likely dictate modifications to the recommendations provided.
 This document is intended to provide reference information that empowers caregivers at the bedside to make the best decisions possible to provide safe and effective care.)

-Read the complete APSF/ASA Guidance on Purposing Anesthesia Machines as ICU Ventilators (PDF).
+Read the complete APSF/ASA Guidance on Purposing Anesthesia Machines as ICU Ventilators (PDF Updated May 7, 2020).

-Download the Setup and Monitoring Instructions – Anesthesia Machines as an ICU Ventilator (PDF).
+Download the Quick Reference: Setup and Monitoring Instructions – Anesthesia Machines as an ICU Ventilator (PDF Updated April 9, 2020).